 - Deliver — The SDK re-sends the original request with the signed payment attached (in headers for x402, in a macaroon for L402).

-- Verify & Settle — The server forwards the payment to a facilitator (e.g., Coinbase or x402.org) for on-chain verification and settlement.
+- Verify & Settle — The server verifies the payment cryptographically (EIP-712 signature for x402, macaroon validation for L402) and settles it on-chain or via Lightning.
 Once confirmed, the server returns the content.

 -